zammad/zammad-org/src/en/get-started/installation/docker.md

 # Docker Installation

-Zammad can be deployed using Docker-Compose.
+Zammad can be deployed using Docker Compose.
 You can even use graphical Docker front ends like [Portainer](https://www.portainer.io/){target=_blank}.

 ::: info